Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 2. Create a concise 'How do I...?' wiki of curated links.

 3. Converted and transcribed code of great YT videos where there is no code.

+## Test frameworks

+*See the README.md in root of each Test framework for detailed and up to date set up instructions.*

+These four are incremental, with each framework adding more functionality to the previous one:

+- PyTest_00_MINIMAL - a basic src folder wired to PyTest with custom logging and pytest-sugar console formating.
+- PyTest_01_PYTEST - as above but with a large number of ready made test templates demoing how to use PyTest along with templates for Mocking and Patching.
+- PyTest_02_API - as above with API testing and Playwright e2e/functional testing.
+- PyTest_03_BDD - as above with Behavior Driven testing that enables the use of native English test requirement files to be wired to PyTest and Behave Framework.
+BDD enables all stakeholders to work on these 'feature' test files in plain English which are then translated to Python test code.

+These are self-contained Test frameworks:

+- PyTest_04_DB_TESTING - is a standalone test framework for testing database schemas such as foreigh keys, constraints, nullability etc. Uses SQLModel (SQLAlchemy + Pydantic) to inspect DB.
+Uses SQLite as test DB and this has some restricted schema information but there are tests for thes.
+- PyTest_05_DJANGO is its own unique testing framework built from a range of sources.
+- PyTest_06_HYPOTHESIS is a standalone property based test framework that can provide templates and resources on how to use property based testing.
+It can be thought of as very extensive parameter based testing to test edge cases and hone in on them.
+- PyTest_087_HOOKS - a small project outputing information on hooks and what they provide.
+- PyTest_08_PLUGIN - this is a template PyTest plugin project for adaptation.
+- PyTest_09_CLI - testing a Typer CLI project.
+- PyTest_10_CI_CD - a CI/CD example to show how we can use GitHub actions to test our code base on multiple Python versions and OS.
+May be replaced with TOX.

 Whilst developing this book, I came across one of the best resources for PyTest - [pytest-with-eric.com](https://pytest-with-eric.com/).
 Combined with the PyTest book by [Brian Okken](https://pythontest.com/), they have helped me gain a deeper understanding of PyTest.